Harry W. Musselwhite

-Musselwhite moved to Manistee and became owner, editor, and publisher of the Manistee Daily News-Advocate, 1915-1928.
+Musselwhite moved to Manistee and became owner, editor, and publisher of the Manistee Daily News-Advocate from 1915 to 1928.
 He was supervisor of census for Michigan's 9th congressional district in 1920 and for the fourth district in 1930.
 He was also a member and vice chairman of the Michigan Hospital Commission from 1927 to 1932.

 In 1932, running as a Democratic candidate, Musselwhite defeated incumbent Republican U.S. Representative James C. McLaughlin to be elected from Michigan's 9th congressional district to the 73rd Congress, serving from March 4, 1933 to January 3, 1935.
 He was an unsuccessful candidate for reelection in 1934 to the 74th Congress, losing to Republican Albert J. Engel.

 After leaving Congress, Musselwhite engaged in the management of newspaper properties until his retirement.
 He was a Congregationalist and a member of Freemasons, Shriners, Eagles, and Elks.
 He died in San Lorenzo, California and is interred at Cypress Lawn Cemetery of Coloma.